-Phones - in the event you do not have immediate access to an office phone, several phones are located around campus in or near the residence halls and in many of the student rooms.
+Phones - in the event you do not have immediate access to an office phone, there are phones located in each elevator on campus.

 Emergency phones - these phones are located near the Administration Building, parking Lot A, parking Lot M, Maple Hall, Lot H behind MNB, the Stadium, Landers and Heritage Loop (near garbage), Public Safety, parking Lot S, the north side of Ackerman near Butler and the service drive, and three in parking Lot J.